zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Mike says, “It's not that hard.”
 It's not very diff icult.
 “I could teach you.
 Look, this is a piece we’re working on right now.”
 A “piece (p iece) of music” is one song, one composition, one thing that you are going to si ng.
 A “piece of music” could be something you also play with a musical instrumen t – or both singing and musical instruments.
 The word “piece” is used in a lot of different areas of art.
 We can talk about a piece of art, meaning a painting, or a sculpture, or anything that you would classify as art.

 Mike says he can teach Grace how to read music.
 He gives her a piece of paper and Grace says, “What's that weird thing at the beg inning?”
 Mike says, “That's the clef.”
-A “clef” (clef) is a musical term, as ar e most of the terms we’re going to be using in this dialog.
+A “clef” (clef) is a musical term, as are most of the terms we’re going to be using in this dialog.
 A “clef” is a written symb ol that indicates the meaning of other symbols on the page of written music.
 There i s normally either a “treble clef,” as it's called, or a “bass clef.”
 The “trebl e (treble) clef” is sometimes also called the “G clef,” I guess, and the “bass clef” i s sometimes called the “F clef.”
 However, I'm not a musician.
 I'm just reading this from a piece of paper because I don't know that much about music, but our wonderf ul scriptwriter does.
 So, she's helping me with this.

 Mike says “That's the clef,” the little symbol at t he beginning of the piece of music as it's written down on a piece of paper.
 Mike says , “The clef tells you which note each line and the space on the staff represents.”
 I n written music, there are lines and then there are spaces in between the lines.
 I b elieve there are typically five lines, five black lines, and then you have spaces i n between the lines.
 The clef tells you which notes go on which lines or which sp aces.

 Mike talks about the spaces on the “staff” (staff).
 The staff is what we call those five horizontal, parallel lines that we write the m usical notes on or that we use to indicate which musical notes you're supposed to sin g or play.
 A “note” (note) is a musical sound.
 “Do re mi fa so la ti do, do re mi f a so la ti do.”
 I don't know if that was actually the correct musical notes in English.
 I'm not sure about other languages, but I believe it is probably the same.
 W e have words that we use to represent each note.

-“Notes,” when written on a staff, usually consist o f round circles, sometimes the circles are empty, sometimes they're blackened in.
+“Notes,” when written on a staff, usually consist of round circles, sometimes the circles are empty, sometimes they're blackened in.
 The circles often have a line attached to them, going up or down, and the lines t hemselves often have other small lines that go off of the larger line.
 That's how we write notes, and depending on what the circle looks like and how man y lines you have, you indicate different kinds of notes.

 However, the sound of the note is indicated by wher e it is on the staff.
 If it's on the top of the staff, it's higher than it is if it were on the bottom of the staff.
 Grace says, “Okay.
 What about these numbers?”
 Mike says, “That's the time signature.”
 The time signature are two numbers, one on top of t he other, on a musical staff that are used to show how many beats are in each gr oup of notes – that's the top number – and which note gets the beat – that's the bottom number.
 For example, if you see a four and then another four underneath it, that would be a “four over four time signature.”
 There are four beats per sect ion of music – that little section is usually called a “measure” – and in a four-four time signature, the quarter note gets the beat.
 If it were three over four, then the re would only be three beats in the measure.